N1vnhil/waimai/README.md

 # Waimai

-A restaurant deliver project developed by springboot.
+A restaurant delivery project developed by springboot.

 ## Server